 this bug should remain open.

-#3 Updated by Christopher Brooks almost 14 years ago
+#3 Updated by Christopher Brooks about 14 years ago

 We are back to Control-L

 This bug needs to have the docs updated before closing.